dutes/ci_portfolio_three/README.md

 ## BlackJack
 The aim of this project was to create a BlackJack game to equally satisfy the project requirements as well as offer the user a fun experience within the CLI limitations.
 The game was programmed in Python and utilizes the Code Institute Python template to deploy it on Heroku.

+##  A note on DocStrings
+Please note that the docstring format followed for this project matches that of the organisation I work for.
+I am submitting this course work as part of a development progam within my organisation and therefore am following the perscribed format for commenting and documentaiton (docstrings)

 ## Table of Contents
 - [User Experience](#user-expeirience)
   - [The Strategy Plane](#the-strategy-plane)